‘Jersey Shore’ Star Mike Sorrentino’s Life After Jail Will Include 500 Hours Of Community Service

 Fans of the show know that the reality star loves to eat and it is likely that Lauren Sorrentino will have her home filled with the treats that her husband may not have been able to enjoy in prison, such as Funfetti Cake and real Italian food.

-Mike Sorrentino appears alongside his wife and pals Paul “Pauly D” DelVecchio, Vinny Guadagnino, Ronnie Ortiz-Magro, Jenni Farley, Nicole Polizzi, Deena Nicole Cortese, and Angelina Pivarnick on Jersey Shore: Family Vacation.
+Mike Sorrentino appeared alongside his wife and pals Paul “Pauly D” DelVecchio, Vinny Guadagnino, Ronnie Ortiz-Magro, Jenni Farley, Nicole Polizzi, Deena Nicole Cortese, and Angelina Pivarnick on Jersey Shore: Family Vacation.
 The show featured Sorrentino’s epic wedding to Lauren in a two-part episode.

 During the September 5 episode, DelVecchio and Guadagnino visited their pal of 10 years at the facility.

 Jersey Shore: Family Vacation airs Thursdays at 8 p.m.
-EST on MTV.
+ET on MTV.